Johnny Grant (politician)

 Johnny Grant is an American politician.
-He most recently served as a Republican Georgia State Senator representing the 25th district of Georgia.
+He served as a Republican Georgia State Senator, representing the 25th district of Georgia from 2005 to 2013.
 His district included the counties of: Baldwin, Butts, Greene, Hancock, Jasper, Jones (Pt.), Morgan, Putnam, Taliaferro, Warren (Pt.).
 Grant was first elected to the state legislature in 2004.

 Early life and education

 Grant is a graduate of Georgia Tech and has a Masters from Georgia College & State University in public administration.

 Career

 Grant won re-election in 2006–2010.
 He was defeated in the Republican Primary in 2012.